minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   image("figures/avg_contrib_house.jpg", width: 100%),
   caption: [
     Average Contributions to House Members#footnote(
-      " Since the 2024 election cylce is due in November 2024, the contributions there are not comparable to 2022 yet", ), 1990-2022, Source: @opensecretscontribs
+      "Since the 2024 election cylce is due in November 2024, the contributions there are not comparable to 2022 yet", ), 1990-2022, Source: @opensecretscontribs
   ],
 ) <avg-contributions>